Keyboard shortcuts

 Wyn supports a system of size-dependent types that statically checks that the sizes of arrays passed to a function are compatible.

-We use a size parameter, [n], to explicitly quantify a size.
-The [n] parameter is not explicitly passed when calling f.
-Rather, its value is implicitly deduced from the arguments passed for the value parameters.
-An array type can contain anonymous sizes, e.g. []i32, for which the type checker will invent fresh size parameters, which ensures that all arrays have a size.
-On the right-hand side of a function arrow (“return types”), this results in an existential size that is not known until the function is fully applied, e.g:
+A size parameter, [n], explicitly quantifies a size.
+The [n] parameter is not passed explicitly when calling the function; instead its value is implicitly deduced from the arguments.
+An array type can contain an anonymous size, e.g. []i32, for which the type checker invents a fresh size parameter — every array has a size in the type system.
+In return-type position this can produce an existential size that is not known until the function is fully applied.
+For example, filter has a return type along these lines:

-Sizes can be any expression of type i64 that does not consume any free variables.
-Size parameters can be used as ordinary variables of type i64 within the scope of the parameters.
+Sizes may be any expression of type i64 that does not consume any free variables.
+Size parameters can be used as ordinary i64 variables within their scope.
 The type checker verifies that the program obeys any constraints imposed by size annotations.

-Whenever we write a type [e]t, e must be a well-typed expression of type i64 in scope (possibly by referencing names bound as a size parameter).
+Whenever a type [e]t is written, e must be a well-typed expression of type i64 in scope (possibly by referencing a name bound as a size parameter).

 Unknown Sizes

 There are cases where the type checker cannot assign a precise size to the result of some operation.
-For example, the type of filter is:
+For example, filter has a type roughly like:

-The function returns of an array of some existential size m, but it cannot be known in advance.
+The function returns an array of some existential size k that cannot be known in advance.

-Generally, unknown sizes are constructed whenever the true size cannot be expressed.
-The following lists all possible sources of unknown sizes.
+In general, unknown sizes are produced whenever the true size cannot be expressed.
+The following lists all sources of unknown sizes.

 Size going out of scope

-An unknown size is created in some cases when the a type references a name that has gone out of scope:
+An unknown size is created when a type references a name that has gone out of scope:

 match …